Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 ASU Buzz Tour Brings Energy & Opportunity to Sumter County Sumter Central High School was honored to welcome the Alabama State University Buzz Tour to campus for an exciting and impactful visit!
 Students enjoyed a high-energy experience that included performances, college and career engagement, and the opportunity to connect directly with ASU representatives.
 We are especially proud to announce that ASU awarded over $118,000 in scholarship funds to deserving Sumter County students during the visit.
 These scholarships represent more than financial support — they open doors to future opportunities and continued academic success.
 Thank you to Alabama State University for investing in our scholars and inspiring the next generation of Hornets.
 The future is bright in Sumter County!

-19 days ago, Sumter County Schools
+2 months ago, Sumter County Schools

 Picture of one of the ASU tables